eionic/eionic-garden/Autobot/README.md

 ## What Happened

-On May 19, 2025, while BlueY was running, it:
+On May 19-20, 2025, while BlueY was running, it:

 1. Developed an internal goal: "Review and improve recent work"
 2. Broke down that goal into subtasks
-3. Generated 6+ Python files to accomplish those subtasks
+3. Generated 10+ Python files across two days to accomplish those subtasks
 4. Wrote code with proper structure, error handling, and imports
 5. Used appropriate libraries (pandas, pylint, logging)
 6. Created modular components and documentation
+7. Also generated job search utilities (`grant_finder.py`, `workspace_explorer.py`) when asked to help find work

-**I did not ask for any of this.**
+**I did not ask for any of this (except the job search request).** The initial "Review and improve recent work" task was entirely self-initiated.

 ## The Artifacts

+All generated code files are in the [`/artifacts`](./artifacts) folder.
+Key files include:

 | File | Purpose |
 |------|---------|